vMarkusK/Ansible-Veeam/README.md

 ### Veeam_setup.yml

-Install Veeam Backup & Replication 9.5 in the unattended mode with Ansible.
+Install Veeam Backup & Replication 9.5 Update 4a in the unattended mode with Ansible.